zeroXten/cryptdoh/README.md

 * To use existing cryptographic algorithms and primitives
 * To make encryption accessible, but strong
 * To keep things simple by minimising configuration options
-* That the user of the library doesn't really care what the encrypted text looks like, just that they can decrypt it
+* That the user of the library doesn't really care what the encrypted data looks like, just that they can decrypt it

 ### Encryption process